Aragor70/Business_Analytics/readMe.md

 ## Bike Sharing Enterprise

 ### Inception
-This is a project of analysis of available data from the Bike Sharing company.
+This is a project of analysis of available data from the <b>Bike Sharing company</b>.
 Bike sharing is based in the public bicycle scheme.
 It is a service to share use to individuals on a short term basis for a price or free.
 The scheme of sharing bikes allows people to borrow a bike from a "dock" and return it at another dock belonging to the same system.

 Companies page: https://www.capitalbikeshare.com/